 Which British actors and actresses won an Oscar?
 Find out HERE

 Joy Division was a British 70s rock band that was formed in the mid-1970s.
 The band was created after two of the members were inspired by a Sex Pistols concert.
 Their first records were much influenced by early punk music.

 However, Joy Division soon developed their own style and sound that identified them firmly as one of the leaders of the post-punk era.

 The lead singer Ian Curtis was plagued with many problems from including a marriage that was failing, health issues, and depression.
 Curtis committed suicide aged just 23 unwittingly elevating Joy Divison’s place as one of the more famous British pop groups.

 The group’s second album was released two months later, and the now famous “Love Will Tear Us Apart” featuring Curtis on lead vocals became their most successful single.
 After the band split the popular group New Order was formed by the remaining members.

-Roxy Music is a popular British band that was formed in 1970 by charismatic frontman Bryan Ferry, the band’s lead singer and primary songwriter.
+Roxy Music is a popular 70s British group that was formed in 1970 by charismatic frontman Bryan Ferry, the band’s lead singer and primary songwriter.
 The group saw much success throughout Europe and Australia beginning with their first album release, Roxy Music in 1972.

 The band used some sophisticated elements of glam rock and provided a model for many subsequent new wave acts.
 The group presented their sophistication with the use of stylish clothing.
 Roxy Music was listed by Rolling Stone Magazine as one of it’s 100 The Greatest Artists of All Time.